hechenghai/Adversarial_Machine_Learning_Tensorflow/README.md

 # Adversarial Machine Learning With Tensorflow
-In this repo you can find a custom tensorlfow implementation of various *adversarial attacks* and *adversarial training*.
+In this repo you can find a custom tensorflow implementation of various *adversarial attacks* and *adversarial training*  variants.
-The repo consists of a python package `adverarial_ml` and a jupyter notebook demo in `demo.ipynb`.
+This repository includes of a python package `adverarial_ml` and a jupyter notebook demo in `demo.ipynb`.
-The python package has two python modules: (1) `adverarial_attacks.py`which implements the adversarial attacks (2) `custom_model.py` which implements a subclass of `tf.keras.Model` featuring an adversarial training option.
+The python package has two python modules: (1) `adverarial_attacks.py` which implements the adversarial attacks (2) `custom_model.py` which implements a subclass of `tf.keras.Model` featuring an adversarial training option.

 ## Who Is This For
-This repository may be useful or intersting for you if
+This repository may be useful or intersting to you if
 - you are looking for an implementation of adversarial attacks or the adversarial training algorithm (see `adversarial_ml` package)
 - interested in seeing adversarial attack and defense